Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.54*
+- Revert escape feature (\}) added in previous release.
+This broke some search placeholders.

 *0.8.53*
 - Added option to open search in new window
 - Make it possible to add search url to the submenu root item.
 If a search url is added it will open when clicking the submenu root item,